pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## Pass

-Stores secrets in the [pass](https://www.passwordstore.org/) secret manager.
+Stores secrets in the [pass](https://www.passwordstore.org/) password manager.
 To ensure that the store is setup correctly a temporary secret will be created and deleted during the configuration validation phase.
 The validation can be skipped by setting the environment variable 'BLCKS_PASS_PROVIDER_SKIP_VALIDATION'

 type: pass
 ```